dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 You can assign service account tokens any permission set available in dbt Cloud.
 When you assign a permission set to a token, you will also be able to choose whether to grant that permissions to all projects in the account or to specific projects.

 The following permission list summarizes each permission set.
-For more details about the permissions in these sets, see "[Enterprise permissions](/docs/dbt-cloud/access-control/enterprise-permissions)."
+For more details about the permissions in these sets, see "[Enterprise permissions](/docs/dbt-cloud/access-control/enterprise-permissions)" or "[Team permissions](/docs/dbt-cloud/access-control/team-permissions)."

 **Account Admin service token:** (Enterprise and Team plans) <br/>
 Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
 A Team plan refers to this permission set as an "Owner role."

 **Metadata Only service token:** (Enterprise and Team plans)<br/>
 Metadata only service tokens can be used to authorize requests to the metadata API.

 **Job Admin service token:** (Enterprise and Team plans)<br/>
-Job admin service tokens have all the permissions listed [Job admin](/docs/dbt-cloud/access-control/enterprise-permissions#job-admin).
+Job admin service tokens can be used to authorize request for viewing, editing, and creating environments, triggering runs, and viewing historical runs.

 **Account Viewer service token:** (Enterprise plan only)<br/>
 Account Viewer service tokens have read only access to dbt Cloud accounts.
 For more on these permissions, see [Account Viewer](docs/dbt-cloud/access-control/enterprise-permissions#account-viewer) on the Enterprise Permissions page.